jeffThompson/ChanceAndRandomness-OLD/Week01.md

 **Gherasim Luca-style cut up photos**
 - Based on a technique called *cubomania* created by Ghérasim Luca in 1944
 - Influenced by earlier Surrealist collage techniques but meant to break free of careful artistic choices, including a connection between the source material and the process applied to it: "We have returned to the problem of knowledge through images... by establishing a clear distinction between images produced by artistic means and images resulting from rigorously applied scientific procedures, such as the operation of chance or of automatism."
 (1945)
+- See also: Luca's poem ["Passionnément"](https://vimeo.com/74930350)
 - Our process:
 	- Pick a photo, either from the set provided or print your own
 	- Cut the photo into squares of equal size (the number of squares is up to you)